-This is my idea of a perfect Honey Glazed Ham.
-The salty, hickory smoke flavor of the ham is perfectly balanced with a sweet and sticky honey and brown sugar glaze which also has delicious hints of warm spices to compliment it.
+A Honey Baked Ham recipe made at home for a fraction of the price you’d pay at a store with a flavor that’s just as delicious!
+The salty, hickory smoke flavor of the ham is perfectly balanced with a sweet and sticky honey and brown sugar glaze, which also has delicious hints of warm spices to compliment it.

-I know this will be my new go-to method for a spiral sliced ham.
+A go-to method for spiral sliced ham.
 In the past I’ve hated how I’d always ended up with some dry slices, but not here.

 I like Cook’s Illustrated’s method for spiral sliced ham so I used the same method here and just added different glaze rather than the orange maple one they used.

 So many ham recipes (at the same weight) are cooked at 375 degrees for up to 3 hours but why?
 The ham is already fully cooked, it just needs to be warmed through for serving.

 Here the ham is first brought up to room temperature in warm water so it heats more evenly in the oven.
 From there it’s wrapped in an oven bag for faster cooking, and moister end result.

 And then finally at the end it’s unwrapped and coated with the glaze and heated at a higher temperature to help brown and caramelize it a bit.